dar5hak/dar5hak.github.io/content/digital-garden/manga-and-friends.md

 ## American Comics

 - **_Batman: White Knight_** and its sequels (aka “Murphyverse”)
 An uncanny spin on the classic Batman world.
 Each story is short but not rushed.
 The art is impeccable.
-Harley Quinn’s role is oddly endearing.
+Harley Quinn’s role is oddly endearing, and I don’t mean in the usual sense.
 - **_Hawkeye (2012)_**
 This is what the Marvel Studios TV series was loosely based on.
 Delightfully fun.
 Kate Bishop has become one of my favourite Marvel characters.
 - **_Hawkeye (2016)_**